 An alternative option may be based on Spark.
 A Spark-based project is detailed here.

-in case we have corporate policies that do not prevent us from installing software,
+In case we have corporate policies that do not prevent us from installing software,

-the most obvious solution may be based on ansible,
+the most obvious solution may be based on Ansible,

 https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_strategies.html